Tips for Finding a Great Forex Broker

 Before looking at brokers, assess your own needs.
 Here are some things to consider:

-- If you're going to "scalp" you'll need an ECN broker.
+If you're going to do "scalp" trading, you'll need an ECN broker.

-- How much capital do you have?
-With a small amount of capital you need to be able to trade micro lots.
+How much capital do you have?
+With a small amount of capital, you have to trade micro-lots.
 If you have over $5,000 you can start day trading mini lots.
 Don't open a standard lot account unless you have at least $50,000.
-See Minimum Capital Requirements to Start Day Trading Forex.

-- How are you going to deposit and withdraw funds from your account?
-Different brokers offer various methods; choose a broker that aligns with your needs
+When it comes to depositing and withdrawing funds from your account, different brokers offer various methods.
+Choose a broker that aligns with your needs

-Now that you know what you want, and have hopefully narrowed the list of potential brokers, here are some things you should expect of the brokers you're still considering.
+Now that you know what you want, and have hopefully narrowed the list of potential brokers, look for the following in the brokers you're still considering.

-- No "dealing desk."
+No "dealing desk."
 If you're a day trader you want to be interacting directly with the market, and not sending your order to a trading desk which then initiates it in the market.
 That takes too much time, and often results in "re-quotes."
 This is when the price has changed since you placed your order, and the broker asks you if you wish to proceed.
-Your trade opportunity is likely gone.
-Some brokers still operate on this outdated model....avoid it!
+Because of the time delay, your trade opportunity is likely gone.

-- You're a day trader, so demand competitive spreads.
-For example, if day trading the EUR/USD during a major session expect the spread to be close to one pip with a non-ECN account.
-Two pips is too high; eliminate that broker as an option.
-With an ECN account the spread should be half a pip or less during major sessions.
+You're a day trader, so demand competitive spreads.
+For example, if day trading the EUR/USD during a major session expects the spread to be close to one pip (point in percentage) with a non-ECN account.
+Two pips are too high; eliminate that broker as an option.
+With an ECN account, the spread should be half a pip or less during major sessions.

-- You also want a broker that's available when you need them.
+Look for a broker that's available when you need them.
 Open a demo account with brokers you are interested in, then send them lots of emails with questions.
 Monitor how fast and how thoroughly they respond.
-If the customer service isn't good, eliminate that broker from the potentials.
+If the customer service isn't good, eliminate that broker from the list of your potentials.

 Most day traders will lose money, and since most traders can't admit that to themselves, they blame others when it happens to them.
 Just because someone complains about losing money doesn't make the broker they were using bad, even though the writer may blame the broker.

 Look up what people are saying, but maintain objectivity.
-There's lots of false information out there.
+Lots of false information gets published with no credible reference.

 Your list of potential brokers should be smaller now.
 But with so much false information out there, don't make a decision yet.
 Instead, test out the brokers you are most interested in.

-- First, open a demo account and see how the trading conditions are.
+- First, open a demo account and take note of the trading conditions.
 Your orders should execute instantly.
-Spreads should be tight and the platform stable (not crashing all the time).
+Spreads should be tight and the platform stable, not crashing all the time.

-- If the demo is good for several weeks, then open a live account, with a fraction of the capital you intend to deposit.
-For example, if you have $10,000 to deposit, only put $1,000 in at first.
+- If the demo works well for several weeks, then open a live account, with a fraction of the capital you intend to deposit.
+For example, if you have $10,000 to deposit, start by only putting in $1,000.

 - Trade the live account with your partial deposit for at least two weeks.
-During this time, continue to test customer support, asking them questions and assessing how available they are.
+During this time, continue to test customer support, asking them questions and assessing how quickly they respond.

 - If everything seems good after all this, you've done your due diligence.
 Deposit the rest of your capital and begin trading as usual.